prioritizr/wdpar/README.md

 library(ggmap)
 ```

-Now we will download protected area data for Malta.
-Note that we could have alternatively downloaded the data using Malta's [ISO3 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) (MLT).
+Now we will download protected area data for Malta from [Protected Planet](protectedplanet.net).
+We can achieve this by specifying Malta's country name (i.e. `"Malta"`) or Malta's [ISO3 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) (i.e. `"MLT"`).
+Note that protected areas represented as point localities will be absent when fetching data for an individual country.
+Please refer to the package vignette for information on obtaining all protected areas and including those that are represented as point localities.

 ``` r
 # download protected area data for Malta